SteveBarnett/human-centred/community.md

 <a href="https://naga.co.za/wp-content/uploads/2016/09/devicelab.jpg"><img src="https://naga.co.za/wp-content/uploads/2016/09/devicelab-400x225.jpg" alt="devicelab" width="400" height="225" class="pull-right pop-right half" srcset="https://naga.co.za/wp-content/uploads/2016/09/devicelab-400x225.jpg 400w, https://naga.co.za/wp-content/uploads/2016/09/devicelab-768x432.jpg 768w, https://naga.co.za/wp-content/uploads/2016/09/devicelab-1024x576.jpg 1024w, https://naga.co.za/wp-content/uploads/2016/09/devicelab.jpg 1200w" sizes="(max-width: 400px) 100vw, 400px" /></a>

-I think that a great way to test the robustness of your site is to play with it on lower-end mobile devices.
+I think that a great way to test the robustness and resilience of your site is to play with it on lower-end mobile devices.
 I joined the [Open Device Lab](http://opendevicelab.com/) community by starting the [Nomad Device Lab](http://devicelab.co.za/) in in September 2012.
 It&#8217;s a shared pool of internet-connected devices, and is free to use.
 Every few months someone will contact me through the site and I&#8217;ll go and sit with them, usually for a half a day.
 We test their projects across a range of devices, and discuss ways of improving the front-end performance and user experience.
 In November 2016, the lab was featured on Smashing Mag: [Where Are The World’s Best Open Device Labs?](https://www.smashingmagazine.com/2016/11/worlds-best-open-device-labs/)

 I&#8217;m a big believer in building things that are Future Friendly, so I made [a tiny site](http://futurefriendly.co.za/) to join the call to arms.
 You can read more about the technical details of what that means on my [How I Do Things](http://naga.co.za/how-i-do-things/) page.

 ### Workshops

 I love helping people learn new things, or get better at things they already known.
-Here are some workshop that I&#8217;ve helped design and run.
+Here are some workshops that I&#8217;ve helped design and run.

 #### 2017
 {: #workshops-2017 }